-In Canada, there are 139 First Nations with property tax powers who are responding to community needs and providing local services to thousands of property taxpayers.
+In Canada, over 25% of First Nations have property tax powers and are responding to community needs and providing local services to thousands of property taxpayers.
 The First Nations Tax Commission (FNTC) is a shared-governance First Nation public institution that supports First Nation taxation under the First Nations Fiscal Management Act and under section 83 of the Indian Act.

 The purpose of the FNTC goes far beyond property tax and local revenues.
 The FNTC is also about creating the legal, administrative and infrastructural framework necessary for markets to work on First Nation lands, creating a competitive First Nation investment climate, and using economic growth as the catalyst for greater First Nation self-reliance.